kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/container.md

 The application entry point should call `KoraApplication.run` using the dependency container created at compile time.

 If the interface marked with `@KoraApp` is named `Application`, then during compilation a class named `ApplicationGraph` will be generated in the same package.
-It represents the dependency container implementation, and the entry point in the same package will look like this:
+It implements `Supplier<ApplicationGraphDraw>` and exposes a static `graph()` method, so the entry point in the same package will look like this:

 ===! ":fontawesome-brands-java: `Java`"